-You could make a cardboard box taste good if you doused it in this stuff.
-Plus it's stupid easy to make.
+You could make a cardboard box taste good if you doused it in this homemade chipotle mayo.
+As a bonus, it's stupid easy to make.
 Easy recipes make me so happy. 🙂

 If you wanted to you really could just stop at mayo + chipotles but why do that when we can take it from pretty good to drink it from a ladle good.

 And if you can simply remember the ingredients, you can pretty much eyeball the measurements to this simple chipotle mayo recipe.
 I do it all the time.

 If you like it spicier - hello one more chipotle.
 Creamier?
 Pass me the mayo.
 You get the point. 😉

 I can't emphasize enough just how easy this chipotle mayo recipe is!

 You basically just dump everything into a food processor and blend, but for those who prefer a bit more guidance:

 - Add the mayo to a small food processor.
 If you don't have a small one, you can use an immersion blender and a cup.

 - Add the lime, honey, chipotle, and salt.
 Start with one chipotle.
 You can always add another if you like it extra spicy!